greeny-blue/cascade-modelling-networked-systems/README.md

 - **[Notebook 2.1.1 – Cascade behaviour in Random Geometric Graphs](https://github.com/greeny-blue/cascade-modelling-networked-systems/blob/main/notebooks/Modelling%20cascades%20WORKBOOK%202.1.1%20-%20RGG%20cascade%20behaviour.ipynb)**
   A first assessment of self-organised critical (SOC)-like behaviour in Random Geometric Graphs.

-Additional notebooks may extend or refine these ideas.
+Please note this is work in progress and additional notebooks will extend or refine these ideas.

 Please note that some notebooks are summaries for recruiters and are so-labelled in the filename.
 These notebooks accompany equivalent "workbooks" which are my more technical working documents.